 - 1. Recognising the interconnected nature of the coastal environment through an integrated management approach. - Managing the effects of discharges in the coastal marine area and on land in the coastal environment to maintain and enhance Taranaki's generally high coastal water quality. - 3.
 Recognising and providing for the role of appropriate use and development of natural resources in the coastal environment and its contribution to the social, economic and cultural well-being, and health and safety of people and communities. - 4.
-Ensuring significant natural and historic heritage and natural processes in the coastal environment are protected for the continuation of healthy and functioning ecosystems, and the social, cultural and economic well-being of present and future generations. - Ensuring the relationship of tangata whenua, including their traditions, social and cultural values are recognised and provided for in the management of Taranaki's coastal environment. - 6.
-Ensuring people can continue to access, use and enjoy the Taranaki coast. - 7.
-Ensuring use and development of the coastal marine area does not increase coastal hazard risk or pose a threat to the health and safety of people or property.
+Ensuring significant natural and historic heritage and natural processes in the coastal environment are protected for the continuation of healthy and functioning ecosystems, and the social, cultural and economic well-being of present and future generations. - Ensuring the relationship of tangata whenua, including their traditions, social and cultural values are recognised and provided for in the management of Taranaki's coastal environment. - Ensuring people can continue to access, use and enjoy the Taranaki coast, where and when it is appropriate to do so. ^{(40) (58)} - Ensuring use and development of the coastal marine area does not increase coastal hazard risk to unacceptable levels (46) or pose a threat to the health and safety of people or property.